tsuimou/Blink-reminder/README.md

 - Quit
 - Support this project

+---

 ## Privacy

-BlinkNotch:
+Blink Reminder:
 - Does not use the camera
 - Does not collect data
 - Does not track behavior
 - Does not require internet access

+---

 ## One-line summary

-**BlinkNotch quietly restores a natural blink during focused work, helping protect tear stability and oil-gland health, then disappears.**
+**Blink Reminder quietly restores a natural blink during focused work, helping protect tear stability and oil-gland health, then disappears.**